katoemba/connectorprotocol/README.md

 ### How do I get set up? ###

-* For now you will have to manually copy the ConnectorProtocol into a project.
+* For now you will have to manually copy ConnectorProtocol into a project.
 * ConnectorProtocol depends on the following libraries:
 	* RxSwift v4
 	* RxBlocking v4 for the unit test part